 The Loneliness of the Long Distance Runner is a 1962 British New Wave/Kitchen Sink Drama film directed by Tony Richardson, adapted by Alan Sillitoe from his own short story of the same name.

 It tells a story of Colin Smith (Tom Courtenay), a rebellious young working-class lad who finds himself sentenced to the Ruxton Towers borstal after stealing from a bakery.
 There he attracts the attention of the Governor (Michael Redgrave), who discovers that Colin is a capable cross-country runner and can win a prize for the borstal.

 This movie is somewhat similar to Saturday Night and Sunday Morning.
 However, being made in 1962 this one is visibly artier, as the New Wave reached its peak everywhere.
 Also, the protagonist is edgier and more complicated than the one in the earlier film.

 - Aborted Arc: The plotline of the new and fresh psychiatrist full of hopes to help the borstal inmates with his new methods is entirely dropped.
 He has a meaningful discussion with the governor in the beginning in which he shows himself eager to rectify the young delinquents and the sceptical governor visibly tries to cool him down.
-However this conflict is never developped further.
+However, this conflict is never developed further.

-- Anti-Hero: The main character, Colin Smith, is the one.
-He is a young delinquent.
+- Anti-Hero: The main character, Colin Smith, is a young delinquent.

 - Anti-Villain: Ruxton Towers Reformatory Governor.
 He is quite manipulative and primarily interested in the reputation of his borstal; however, that goes with this trope.
 He is eager to play by the rules if his unruly charges are honest with him.

-- Awful Wedded Life: Invoked by Colin for his parents about whom he tells that they always quarelled.
-Still they had four kids together so Darwin is satisfied with them.
+- Awful Wedded Life: Invoked by Colin for his parents about whom he tells that they always quarrelled.
+Still, they had four kids together so Darwin is satisfied with them.
 Interestingly Colin says that his (beloved) father only threatened to bash his wife's face but not that he actually hit her.

 - Beta Couple: Mike and Gladys.
 Characteristically both boy and girl in this couple are more attractive than Colin and Audrey.
 Of course, Colin is way more individual than his generic guy friend.